-Maidens: This are trees that were grated the season before.
-They are the smallest size you can buy and are the basic building block for all other fruit tree sizes and shapes.
+Maidens: These are trees that were grafted the season before.
+They are the smallest size you can buy, and are the basic building block for all other fruit tree sizes and shapes.
 You can read more about Maiden fruit trees here.

 Bushes: These were grafted 2-3 years before sale.
 They are the shape of a 'normal' fruit tree but were pruned so the first branches are between 60-80cms from ground level when planted.
 A bush fruit tree will reach about 3 metres when fully grown and is the ideal size for a freestanding tree in a smaller garden.
 Read more about Bush fruit trees here.

-Half-Standards: These were grafter 2-3 years before sale.
-A half stand fruit tree is a normally shaped fruit tree with a straight trunk of 100-120cms beofre the first branches appear.
-When mature it will reach between 4 and 5 metres when it is fully grown.
+Half-Standards: These were grafted 2-3 years before sale.
+A half standard fruit tree is a normally shaped fruit tree with a straight trunk of 100-120cms before the first branches appear.
+When mature, it will reach between 4 and 5 metres.
 Read more about Half-Standard fruit trees here.

 If you want a large, free-standing fruit tree as quickly as possible, start with a Half-standard or a Bush, depending on how much room you have.

 What are Fans, Espaliers and Cordons?
 These are 3 ways of growing a fruit tree flat against a wall or sturdy fence to save space.
-Fans are suitable for most fruit trees, but only apples and pears are really suitable for espaliers and cordons.
+Fans are suitable for most fruit trees, but only spur bearing (as opposed to tip bearing) apples and pears are really suitable for espaliers and cordons.
 Read more about training fans & espaliers here.